sturobson/a-slightly-bizarre-starting-point/README.md

 ### Write all CSS rules alphabetically.

-This will aid quick error finding.
+This will aid quick error finding (notice the 2 left declarations).

 For Example -